 These achievements were done singlehandedly and with no recompense, Irvin did what he did without the expectation of reward.

 UP OUR STREET – Presented by – Cllr.
 Hibaq Jama Up Our Street publishes a full-color quarterly magazine, which is delivered to 14,000 homes in Easton and Lawrence Hill.
 It is well-read and a respected source of local news, making it an ideal way to reach residents of these neighbourhoods.

 Mohammed Abdi – BRISTOL SOMALI YOUTH VOICE – Presented by – Nazma Ramruttun MTM Empowering Women Award Winner 2014.

-Mohammed launched Bristol Somali youth voice in September 2014 an organisation that mentors and promotes young people, offering young people different platforms, like sports activities, workshops, trips and other volunteering opportunities, to showcase their energy, skills, leadership and creativity.
-In the last 3 yours, BSYV has implemented a wide range of activities include sports activities; awareness programs; youth conferences about drugs, radicalisation for young people to explore their talents, skills, creativity and leadership.
+Mohammed launched Bristol Somali youth voice in September 2014 an organisation that mentors and promotes young people, offering young people different platforms, like sports activities, workshops, trips and other volunteering opportunities, to showcase their energy, skills, leadership, and creativity.
+In the last 3 years, BSYV has implemented a wide range of activities include sports activities; awareness programs; youth conferences about drugs, radicalisation for young people to explore their talents, skills, creativity, and leadership.

 GURDWARA NIRMAN SEWAK JATHA Bristol Presented by – Cllr.
 Mhairi Threlfall – Bristol City Council